thechelsuk/uk.thechels/_posts/2022-06-06-We-need-to-talk.md

 date: 2022-06-06

 ---

 I’m a middle-aged white male of British descent.
 I am privileged.
 And I know it.
 I’m liberal, I’m open, I’m honest and I say what I think.
-I listen and I’m always learning and I have worked in the technology industry for 15 years now.
+I listen and I’m always learning and I have worked in the technology industry for over 15 years now.

 Over the years things have been getting better - cloud tech, accessibility, an plethora of information behind a little box with a magnifying glass svg.
 People have begun sharing their progress, their technical problems and solutions online, Twitter, Twitch, YouTube and more!
 It’s a wonderful time to be a budding engineer.
 You can learn anything, anywhere, anytime.
 All at the click of a button.